ryou02/whiskerfield/README.md

 # 🌾 Whiskerfield

-A cozy 2D farming game built entirely in Java with zero external libraries.
+A 2D farming game built entirely in Java with zero external libraries.

 ---